devdeliw/undergrad/README.md

 We may want to write code to allow us to actually _type_ in these code snippets as well; for example writing different `\begin{}...\end{}`, or inserting an image using `\includegraphics{<image.png>}`.

-To do this, UltiSnips allows user to insertcertain `$1,$2,...,$n` commands into the code snippets to tell TeX where the cursor should go after pressing ⇥ n times.
+To do this, UltiSnips allows user to insert certain `$1,$2,...,$n` commands into the code snippets to tell TeX where the cursor should go after pressing ⇥ n times.

 For example, the snippet